xieweiAlex/English_Learning/words/2023/words-July.md

+Eclectic.

+Imperator
+**Polemic**
+**helical** curve /  blade. -

+Seer
+Dastard
+desolation.

+The Justice Department charged Hunter with failure to timely file and pay taxes in 2017 and 2018 when, by his own admission, he was in the **throes** of an addiction to crack cocaine.
+Many people **harbor the belief** that doing it all by themselves is the most effective route.
+But Garren began to **cast a doubtful shadow** on his abilities when he started **juxtaposing** his **nascent** swimming skills with Daryl's more **polished** performance.
+The defeat in his voice was **palpable**.
+His six-year-old heart wore its bruises on the outside.
+Rate hikes are clearly working—with mortgage rates above 7% and credit card rates going **haywire**, the Fed must be working on something quite specific to bring down CONSUMER price inflation.

-Ask any CFO what excites them most about artificial intelligence, and you’ll get a similar answer: no more menial tasks and mindless data entry.
+Ask any CFO what excites them most about artificial intelligence, and you’ll get a similar answer: no more **menial** tasks and mindless data entry.
 But after that, try a trickier question: Which tasks are truly menial?
-As finance departments start to implement AI into their workflows, this question will be debated and litigated ad nauseam.
+As finance departments start to implement AI into their workflows, this question will be debated and litigated **ad nauseam**.
-“Anything that is currently manual entry is a prime target, and I would say rightfully so…for automation,” Glenn Hopper, CFO and director at Eventus Advisory Group, told CFO Brew.
-“Those tasks are error-prone.”
+“Anything that is currently manual entry is a **prime target**, and I would say **rightfully** so…for automation,” Glenn Hopper, CFO and director at Eventus Advisory Group, told CFO Brew.
+“Those tasks are **error-prone**.”

-We didn’t do anything wrong.
-This isn’t bigotry or hatred.
-It’s just a mismatch.
+We didn't do anything wrong.
+This isn’t **bigotry** or **hatred**.
+It’s just a mismatch. -

 **autonomic**, runaway train.